 1: Back-to-Basics: Economies of scale in leveraging a fixed cost

-While the numbers for Netflix vs peers are nowhere near this extreme, this is essentially the core of the bull thesis for NFLX (alongside SVOD being a far better value proposition than linear tv in the USA and other markets e.g. paying ~$10/month for Netflix vs ~$80/month for cable…).
+While the numbers for Netflix vs peers are nowhere near this extreme on a relative basis, this is essentially the core of the bull thesis for NFLX (alongside SVOD being a far better value proposition than linear tv in the USA and other markets e.g. paying ~$15/month for Netflix vs ~$80/month for cable…).

 The same principle historically applied to local advertising.
 Companies advertising in the pre-internet era primarily relied on advertising in newspapers, TV, and billboards.
 Here, the advert might cost $100.
 This would be the cost regardless of whether the advertiser had 10 customers that consumed the ad or 10m.
 This heavily favored larger companies who had lower fixed costs of advertising per customer.
 This enabled them to further outspend the competition on advertising while simultaneously generating more attractive margins.